shivchelwa/tibco-as-datagrid-k8s/README.md

 ## Prerequisites

-Below TIBCO ActiveSpaces DataGrid component images must be available on your AWS Elastic Container Registry(ECR) as-tibdg as-tibdgadmind as-tibdgkeeper
+Below TIBCO ActiveSpaces DataGrid component images must be available on your AWS Elastic Container Registry(ECR).
+In this exercise AS 3.5.1 and FTL 5.3.1 is used.
+If you are using a different version replace versions in yaml files. as-tibdg as-tibdgadmind as-tibdgkeeper